Attendance / Reporting Absence

 Telephone: 01933 663501

-The parents of any student not marked present during morning registration will be sent a text message.
-Parents are asked to respond by text or phone call explaining why their child is absent.
+The parents of any student not marked present during morning registration will be sent an email message.
+Parents are asked to respond by email or phone call explaining why their child is absent.

 Please ensure that, if your child is ill, you notify the school on the first day and every following day of the absence, including an estimation of the likely length of absence.
 Please note, the guideline from many primary schools to give children 48 hours away from school after illness is not standard practise in secondary school and a swift return at the earliest point of recovery is necessary.